blacklistperformer/demo-repo/README.md

 this is the last comment before starting the video agian

 this is a new day and 1st try to see ig i close the terminal from orignal conditions does it worlks or not

+now lets check it on closing the terminal and editor and starting from the scratch again.

+we have restarted the terminal and editor.